imabhi165/devOps_Projects/README.md

 # devOps_Projects
-I am making this Repo to test and deploy the example awebsites
+I am making this Repo to test and deploy the example AWS websites